ptrumpis/snap-camera-server/README.md

 Snap Camera will refuse to connect to your local server if you don't have a trusted SSL certificate.
 You need to generate a .crt and .key file and have the .crt file installed as trusted root certificate on your operating system.

-The required files can be generated with the included script `./gencert.sh` which will output:
+The required files can be generated with the included script `./gencert.bat` or `./gencert.sh` which will output:
 - ./ssl/studio-app.snapchat.com.crt
 - ./ssl/studio-app.snapchat.com.key